ijonglin/teclast-f5-ubuntu-finalizer/README.md

 the customer hW modifications currently more-than-double the battery size.
 A proper Si0x or S3 sleep state would put laptop into super cool territory.

+## Pre-compiled Mods

+Although this is a source repo, I've decided to add the pre-compiled artifacts for those who are too lazy to build 'em.

 ## Recommended Mods
 Here's the current HW/SW Kernel/System/ACPI Modifications to Get a $400 Dream Ubuntu Linux Laptop